Ivangopei/ai-research-agent/README.md

 Working on this project helped me understand how eyes are given to AI through search API and how to handle data between different services.

 ## Features
-* **Agentic Workflow:** The AI autonomously searches the live web for real-time data, connecting Python logic to external tools.
-* **Privacy-First Architecture:** Summarization and inference happen 100% locally on-device using Ollama.
-No sensitive data is sent to cloud AI providers.
-* **Automated Reporting:** Generates downloadable, professional-grade PDF research briefs using FPDF.
-* **Resource Optimization:** Optimized for consumer hardware using quantized 3B parameter models (Llama 3.2) and context trimming.

 ## Tech Stack
 * **Python 3.11** - for glueing the code.